top of page

 (tongue compresses upward, no facial movement, back of tongue pumps against soft palate)

-When these muscles are not functioning properly they lead to compensatory movements and contribute to airway and breathing issues, gum disease, early tooth loss and breakdown, relapse of orthodontic treatment and much more.
+When the muscles of the face are not functioning properly, they lead to compensatory movements and contribute to airway and breathing issues, gum disease, early tooth loss and breakdown, relapse of orthodontic treatment and much more.
 Early detection of tethered oral tissues (TOTs or "tongue ties") can aid in the prevention and development of orofacial myofunctional disorders (OMD's).

 Orofacial Myofunctional Exercises provide neuromuscular re-education to promote better FUNCTION.